Guide

 Find your MP3

 Download the song you want as an MP3 file.
 Most music streaming apps do not allow direct downloads, but you likely already have MP3 files on your device, or you can find DRM-free music on Bandcamp or SoundCloud.
+If you have a song only in a format like M4A or FLAC, convert it to MP3 first using a free tool like ffmpeg or an online converter.

 Upload it to Opus